shinyay/doc-to-read/README.md

   > 3. The runtime layer
   > -  The runtime layer concerns anything associated with the running of a cloud-native application

+  > 4. The orchestration and management layer
+  > - The orchestration and management layer brings together the tools required to deploy, manage, and scale containerized applications, including orchestration and scheduling

 ## 2021-12

 - [x] [App Modernization: Why ‘Lift and Shift’ Isn’t Good Enough](pdf/2021-12-08-thenewstack.pdf)